 – And finally, Paris once again for a few days as our incredible journey neared its finish.

 To suggest that the two weeks we spent in France was a whirlwind of awe and amazement would be a massive understatement.
 We stood at locations that left us breathless with incredible beauty and at spots that sickened us with the horror and inhumanity of war.
 The time spent at the invasion beaches elicited emotions that will follow me to the grave (more on that in a moment).
 We met folks that ignored our language barriers, warmly welcomed us, and opened their cultural doors to us.
 They will not soon be forgotten.
-It was the definition of a “bucket list” journey, and I would guess that each of us would make it again in a nano-second.
+It was the definition of a “bucket list” journey, and I would offer that each of us would make it again in a nano-second.

 Sadly, once home (and still riding the “high” of our trip) we received the letter referenced above.
 Again, it originated from the desk of the “Dean of Students” from our daughter’s school.
 In no uncertain terms it admonished us for being part and parcel to our daughter’s two-week absence from her three classes.